vinkami/kripweb/docs/index.md

 @handler.error_page("404")
 async def error404():
-    return TextResponse(f"Nope, this path is not valid")
+    return errorize(TextResponse(f"Nope, this path is not valid"), 404)

 if __name__ == '__main__':